jeffhuang4704/vulasset/API.md

 ### Quick Filter Within a Query Session

 The current UI design includes a Filter function that enables users to refine their search within the existing results.
-To achieve this, you can utilize the same endpoint with an "f" URL parameter to specify the search term.
+To achieve this, you can utilize the same endpoint with an `f` URL parameter to specify the search term.

 The search scope is currently limited to the [name] and [score] fields.